MaskDuck/hyprland-config/README.md

 # maskduck's hyprland config

-highly biased hyprland config - use at your own risk modified from default a bit to suit me :3
+highly biased hyprland config - use at your own risk <br>
+modified from default a bit to suit me :3

 ### acknowledgements